 - Dried herbs are more strongly flavoured than fresh.
 As a general rule, one teaspoon of dried herbs equals four teaspoons of fresh.

-- If you regularly use herbs, tie chopped and mixed herbs in little muslin bags (called bouquet garni) to add flavour to your cooking.
+- If you regularly use herbs, you might like to create a ‘bouquet garni’ by tying chopped and mixed herbs in little muslin bags – these can be added to your cooking for flavour but removed before serving.

-- Some herbs, like rosemary and parsley, retain their flavour during the cooking process and can be added at the start.
+- Some herbs are hardier than others (like rosemary and parsley) and will retain their flavour during the cooking process – these can be added at the start of your cooking.

 - The flavour of herbs fades with time, so discard dried herbs after 12 months.